FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/console_deploy_contract.md

 ### Step 2.
 Deploy the HelloWorld contract

-To facilitate the user's quick experience, the HelloWorld contract is built into the console and located in the console directory 'contracts / consolidation / HelloWorld.sol'.
+To facilitate the user's quick experience, the HelloWorld contract is built into the console and located in the console directory 'contracts / consolidation / HelloWorld.sol'

 ```shell
 # Enter the following command in the console to return the contract address if the deployment is successful